 Time: Allow 5 to 7 hours for the entire visit

-Overall the climb to the monastery will take you around 3 hours’ maximum at a comfortable stride.
+Overall, the climb to the monastery will take you around 3 hours maximum at a comfortable stride.
 However, if you’re especially fit – you might be able to complete it in about 2 hours total.
-You’ll be climbing 4 KMs one way and gain around 700 meters in terms of the elevation.
+You’ll be climbing 4 km one way and gain around 700 meters in terms of the elevation.

 You should ideally plan to leave Paro by 8 AM, if not earlier, to make the most of your journey.
-This will also ensure that you’ll not be bombarded by too many tourists along the way.
-If you leave by 8 – you can reach back to your hotel by 4 PM.
+Leaving early in the morning will also ensure that too many tourists do not bombard you along the way.
+If you go by 8 – you can reach back to your hotel by 4 PM.
 However, I suggest you spend a lot of time at the top.
-In fact, there is a cafeteria not far from the monastery where you can relax and eat delicious local delicacies.
+There is a cafeteria not far from the monastery where you can relax and eat delicious local delicacies.

 Hiking to the Tiger’s Nest Monastery

 The only way to reach the top and visit the monastery is by a hike.
-Thanks to its unique location, there are no roads leading up to the location.
-However, if you really want to visit and are not fit enough – horses are available to carry you most of the way.
+Thanks to its unique location, no roads are leading up to the place.
+However, if you want to visit and are not fit enough – horses are available to carry you most of the way.